KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling assistive devices/Hands-on examples.md

 Complete the function [hipExoPassiveElastic](./hipExoPassiveElastic.m) (see PredSim/WearableDevices/parametricAFO.m for inspiration) and run [example_2](./example_2.m).

+Adapt [plot_result_example_1](./plot_result_example_1.m) to plot the variables of interest.

 ### 2.2.
 A rubber band connecting both ankles (hard)

+[Simpson et al found that connecting the legs with a spring improves running economy](https://doi.org/10.1242/jeb.202895).
+Let's try to simulate their experiments.

 Complete the function [rubberBandBetweenAnkles](./rubberBandBetweenAnkles.m) and run [example_2](./example_2.m) (Make sure you select the correct orthosis).